pahakorolev/trajectoryPredictionCocos2dx/README.md

     b2World *world;
     float deltaTime;

-Add in the INIT function the following line of code:
+Add in the `INIT` function the following line of code:

     b2Vec2 gravity = b2Vec2(0.0f, -10.0f);
     world = new b2World(gravity);

 The gravity -10.0f ( in the second parameters ) indicate the gravity in negative y.

-Now, we need to add a PTM_RATIO, than define it at the top of the source with:
+Now, we need to add a `PTM_RATIO`, than define it at the top of the source with:

     #define PTM_RATIO 32.0

-PTM_RATIO indicate the value to convert pixel in meter, because BOX2D work with METERS ( ?? )
+`PTM_RATIO` indicate the value to convert pixel in meter, because BOX2D work with METERS ( ?? )

-In main source code (HelloWorldScene.cpp) add:
+In main source code (`HelloWorldScene.cpp`) add:

 	void HelloWorld::defineBall(){
 	    ballShape.m_radius = 45 / PTM_RATIO;